What You Need To Know About Environmental Threats To Your Roof

 Rain is one of the most common threats to central Virginia roofs.
-During seasons of heavy rainstorms, roofs are subject to steady streams of water beating down day after day, and when rain is heaviest, it is important to get the water off the roof as quickly and efficiently as possible.
-If a proper functioning drainage system is not installed to help route water off of your roof, or that system becomes clogged or damaged, leaks and water intrusion can occur at the eaves and foundation.
+During seasons of heavy rainstorms, roofs are subject to steady streams of water beating down day after day.
+When rain is heaviest, it’s important to get the water off the roof as quickly and efficiently as possible.
+If a proper functioning drainage system isn’t installed to help route water off of your roof, or that system becomes clogged or damaged, leaks and water intrusion can occur at the eaves and foundation.

-The best way to prevent damage from rain, especially during weeks of consistent heavy rain, is to ensure that your roofing and gutter systems are free of clogs and debris and are functioning properly.
-If you find debris on your roof, or clogs or debris in your gutters, we recommend cleaning them as soon as possible to allow water to flow off of your roof correctly.
-If you’ve never cleaned your gutters before, check out this helpful article full of DIY gutter cleaning tips
+The best way to prevent damage from rain is to ensure that your roofing and gutter systems are free of clogs and debris in order to function properly.
+If you find debris or clogs, we recommend cleaning them as soon as possible to allow water to flow off of your roof correctly.
+Cleaning your gutters should be a regular maintenance task in the early spring and fall to help you keep them in top shape.

 Hail is a less frequent, but very dangerous, environmental threat to your roof.
-The extent of damage can vary, depending on which roofing material you choose, but regardless, it can cause at minimum, severe denting.
-Hail is unpredictable, and the damage is not able to be prevented, but if it does occur, the best thing to do is to inspect your roof for signs of punctures or indentations.
-Hail is especially damaging to asphalt shingles because it knocks the protective granules off and exposes the fiberglass mat to UV damage.
-If your roof has been punctured, it opens up the roofing system to water intrusion and leaks, so it is important to get it professionally inspected and repaired as soon as possible.
+The extent of damage can vary depending on which roofing material you choose, but at minimum, it can cause severe denting.
+Hail is unpredictable and the damage is unpreventable, but if it does occur, the best thing to do is to inspect your roof for signs of punctures or indentations.
+Hail is especially damaging to asphalt shingles because it knocks the protective granules off, exposing the fiberglass mat to UV damage.
+If your roof has been punctured, it opens up the roofing system to water intrusion and leaks, so make sure to get it professionally inspected and repaired as soon as possible.

 The best way to prevent ice dams from forming and causing damage to your roof is to ensure that your roof and attic have adequate ventilation.
 Ventilation circulates cool air from the outside into the attic space and rafters, below the roof deck.
-This keeps the surface of the roof below freezing, and doesn’t allow the snow to melt and prevents the ice dams from forming.
+This keeps the surface of the roof below freezing, and doesn’t allow the snow to melt, preventing ice dams from forming.

-Similar to ice dams, hot temperatures pose a threat to roofs when there is inadequate ventilation in the attic and roof of the home.
+Similar to ice dams, hot temperatures pose a threat to roofs when there is inadequate ventilation in the attic and roof.
 Ventilation creates an airflow throughout the roofing system, and helps to remove heat and moisture from the attic.
 When there is a lack of proper ventilation, the roof becomes susceptible to superheating.
 This happens when excessive heat and moisture become trapped in the roofing system and cause the roof to overheat.

-Finally, moss is an environmental factor that can threaten your roof.
-Plant growth on a roof can be a contributing factor to degradation, and premature roof aging.
-When moss takes root on a roof, it quickly begins to spread across the entire surface, digging its roots into the roof and eventually causing the shingles to loosen and lift.
-Additionally, the presence of moss coverage on a roof invites mold and mildew as well, because it will begin to trap moisture.
+Moss is an environmental threat to your roof because plant growth on a roof can contribute to degradation and premature roof aging.
+When moss takes root on a roof, it quickly begins to spread across the entire surface.
+It digs its roots into the roof and eventually causes the shingles to loosen and lift.
+Additionally, the presence of moss coverage on a roof invites mold and mildew because it will begin to trap moisture.

 If moss is present on your roof, it is important to remove it as soon as possible.
-In some cases, moss can be removed by gently scrubbing and soaking the affected areas with water or a bleach solution, but if the removal process becomes difficult, it is important to call a professional to make sure the job is done well and your roof is restored.
+In some cases, moss can be removed by gently scrubbing and soaking the affected areas with water or a bleach solution.
+However, if the removal process becomes difficult, call a professional to make sure the job is done well and your roof is restored.